mj-seaman/Capital-One-Summit/README.md

 I also created a button that allows the user to get random trivia from the API.
 I did this by calling http://jservice.io/api/random and getting a new random clue every time the button is pressed.

-I hosted my website with S3 in AWS because I communicated with some people currently working the tech industry and they recommended knowing AWS.
+My live deployed website is loacted at http://www.maryjeanine-seaman.com.s3-website-us-east-1.amazonaws.com.
+I hosted my website with S3 in AWS because I consulted with some people currently working the tech industry and they recommended knowing AWS.
 I have previously made a website with AWS, but it is very helpful to know how to host a web application.

 # Next Steps
 I was not able to excess the API correctly, so I my web application finds matches in the trivia from http://jservice.io/api/clues.
 My next step would be to collaborate with people who understand the API better so my web app can search through all of the trivia quesitons.